Angatar/kubectl/README.md

 ```

-In case you need to use yaml files, configmaps or any other files with kubectl, a WORKDIR has been set in the d3fk/kubectl container at the "/files" path so that you simply have to use a volume to mount your files to this path
+In case you need to use yaml files, create configmaps or use any other files with kubectl, a WORKDIR has been set in the d3fk/kubectl container at the "/files" path so that you simply have to use a volume to mount your files on this path and use them from the d3fk/kubectl container.

 e.g: to create a deployment from a deployment.yaml file in your current directory
 ```sh